abengtss-max/aksmultiregion/README.md

 ## 9. Deploy the Application to RegionA AKS Private Cluster

-As the AKS cluster is private, we need to deploy application either by means of jumphost which is residing in the same vnet or an adjecent vnet which is peered to AKS cluster vnets.
+As the AKS cluster is private, we need to deploy application either by means of jumphost which is residing in the same vnet or an adjecent vnet which is peered to AKS cluster vnet.
 In this exercise we will use az aks command invoke which allows administrators to operate securely with AKS without the need of using a jumphost.
 More information about az aks command invoke can be found here: https://learn.microsoft.com/en-us/azure/aks/command-invoke

+The following script will create the following:

+- Deployment object called latency-test with one replica.
+- Service object which initiates an internal load balancer (Dynamic private IP) called **kubernetes-internal**
+- Service object which creates a private link for the load balancer, which will be used by azure front door as a private origin.

 ```bash
 az aks command invoke   --resource-group az-k8s-region-a-rg   --name aks-az-k8s-region-a   --command 'kubectl apply -f - <<EOF